ildella/ildella.net/source/_posts/my-new-blog.md

 ---
 Welcome to [my new blog](https://ildella.net), lol.

-I have a lot to say, let's hope I will also write a lot then.
+I have a lot to say, let's write a lot then.

-I will talk mostly about software technologies and software development and maybe I'll also prepare some more static pages about me and a few projects I'm involved with.
+I will talk mostly about software technologies and software development.

 Enjoy :)